jckhxn/file-uploader/README.md

 # File Uploader with Cloudflare R2 Integration

 Welcome to the **File Uploader** project!
 This is a modern file management application built with **Next.js**.
 It’s designed to make uploading, managing, and interacting with files as smooth as possible.
-With features like **file renaming**, **deletion**, and **copy-to-clipboard**, this app is perfect for anyone looking for a simple yet powerful file management solution.
+With features like **file renaming**, **deletion**, **copy-to-clipboard**, and **file previewing**, this app is perfect for anyone looking for a simple yet powerful file management solution.
 Plus, it integrates seamlessly with **Cloudflare R2** for fast and reliable file storage.

 ---